eliona-smart-building-assistant/device-app-template/USER_GUIDE.md

 ### Configure the App Name app

-Configurations can be created in Eliona under `Apps > App Name > Settings` using the appropriate endpoint with the POST method.
+Configurations can be created in Eliona under `Apps > App Name > Settings` which opens the app's [Generic Frontend](https://doc.eliona.io/collection/v/eliona-english/manuals/settings/apps).
+Here you can use the appropriate endpoint with the POST method.
 Each configuration requires the following data:

 | Attribute         | Description                                                                     |
 |-------------------|---------------------------------------------------------------------------------|